nvpro-samples/vk_animated_clusters/README.md

 The BLAS for the CLAS clusters is setup using `IMPLICIT_DESTINATIONS` and more details can be found within `RendererRayTraceClusters::initRayTracingBlas` and `RendererRayTraceClusters::updateRayTracingBlas`.

 We use the same TLAS building for both the traditional ray tracer and the cluster based one.
 Details are found in `Renderer::initRayTracingTlas` and `Renderer::updateRayTracingTlas` within [renderer.cpp](src/renderer.cpp).
-The only difference for clusters is that the per-instance blas `instance.accelerationStructureReference` device-address is not provided through a `VkAccelerationStructureKHR` object, but patched in on the device through the `dstAddressesArray` of the cluster BLAS build.
+The only difference for clusters is that the per-instance blas `instance.accelerationStructureReference` device-address is not provided through a `VkAccelerationStructureKHR` object, but patched in on the device through the `cluster_blas_instances.comp.glsl` compute shader after the cluster BLAS build.

 ### Ray Tracing with CLAS